Trail Conditions

 • Please report trail conditions after your ride…

-You can submit trail condition reports using the form on this page, or alternatively you can contact us with your report by phone or text to 867 667 7680, by e-mail to klonsnow@gmail.com, or by messaging us on Facebook.
+You can send trail condition reports using the form on this page, or you can contact us by phone or text to 867 667 7680, by e-mail to klonsnow@gmail.com, or by messaging us on Facebook.
 The trail conditions listed above are only as up to date as riders like you help us make them.

 • Respect all trail users…

 The vast majority of the trails in the Yukon are considered “multi-use”.
 This means they are open to snowmobiles, skiers, dog sleds, ATVs, bikers, hikers, horses, and just about everything in between.
-Please respect all the user groups, and slow down and give extra room when passing others on the trails.
+Please respect all trail users, and slow down and give extra room when passing.

 • Please give way to groomers…

 Groomers are far heavier and less maneuverable than most other sleds on the trail.
-For the safety of both yourself and our volunteers please slow down and give them the right of way.
-Also be aware that our groomers and trail crews are all volunteers and they may be on any of the trails at any hour.
+Our groomers and trail crews are all volunteers and they may be out on any of the trails at any hour.
+For the safety of both yourself and our volunteers please slow down and give way.

 • Interested in Grooming?
 Trail repairs?
 We can always use your help!
 Please check out or Volunteer page for more information.